gaultier/blog/shell_pitfall.md

 Super short article today.

 At [work](https://github.com/ory/sdk) we maintain an OpenAPI (formerly known as Swagger) specification of our APIs.
-Then we use generators we produce client code in various languages.
+Then we use generators to produce client code in various languages.

 I noticed that Swift was missing from the list so I wanted to add it.